-TO RE-FIT REAR WHEEL (Spring Frame Model)
+TO RE-FIT REAR WHEEL

 Reverse the removal procedure, see that the speedometer drive dogs are engaged, but leave the tightening of the nut that locates the speedometer gear box for the final operation, i.e., after the speedometer cable has been re-connected and the exterior axle nuts have been tightened.
-(This also applies to Rigid Frame Models.)

-It will be found easier to re-fit the wheel to the fork ends with the brake cover plate hanging free and then, holding the wheel on its left-hand side, as far forward in the fork end as is possible, to swing the right-hand side backwards, lifting up the free cover plate so that the slot in it is positioned to engage with the square headed anchor bolt and then swinging the right-hand end of the axle forwards till engagement has been completed.
 After re-fitting the rear wheel, check the rear chain adjustment, and, if necessary, re-set it.
-Then check the rear brake adjustment and, if necessary, re-set it, Abo check that brake cover plate anchorage is correct (see illustration 20.)
+Then check the rear brake adjustment and, if necessary, re-set it.
+Also check that brake cover plate anchorage is correct (see illustration 22.)